Open Mon-Fri. 9am-5pm PST. CALL US: 1-800-665-3998

 Day 18 Monrovia: Village Visit & City Touring

-This morning we will visit the Demeh Cultural Village.
-This tiny Liberian village is situated at the edge of the rainforest just outside of Monrovia and offers a unique look into the rural life of Liberians.
-Here we have the chance to indulge in the culture of this green African paradise.
-During our time here the local villagers will host an exciting presentation with local song, and dance.
-After the performance we will have the chance to walk through the village.
+In the afternoon we visit Wolakor Cultural Village.
+This tiny Liberian village, in the rainforest just outside of Monrovia, offers a unique look into the rural life of Liberians and a chance to indulge in the fascinating culture of this green African paradise.
+Enjoy an exciting and entertaining cultural dance and drum performances.
+After our village visit we will return to the Monrovia.

 Overnight in Monrovia.